AFXR17light/kinoana/content/example/expand/file1.md

-SOme content in file 1.
+Some content in file 1.